automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Edmarka.md

 # Edmarka
-## Description: This may have been a species of Torvosaurus.
+## This may have been a species of Torvosaurus.